zaidharis2801/LoRA-FineTuned-LLM/README.md

 # Fine-tuned Language Model with LoRA

-This repository contains a fine-tuned language model (LLM) using the Layer-wise Relevance Allocations (LoRA) technique.
+This repository contains a fine-tuned language model (LLM) using the Low-Rank Adaptation (LoRA) technique.
 The repository includes both the fine-tuning process and the usage of the resulting model.

 ## Setup